ai-forever/fusion_brain_aij2021/README_EN.md

 The ```true_HTR.json``` file shall have the following format:  ```{"0.png": "<correct text in the picture>" , "1.png": "<correct text in the picture>" , ... }```.
 Keys shall be represented by respective names of files from the images folder, while values shall be represented by the correct translation of a line in the respective image.

-# Subtask 3 - Zero-shot object detection
+# Subtask 3 - Zero-shot Object Detection

 ## Description